fatalst/villain-generator/README.md

 # Villain Generator
-Randomly generates a D&D villain and spits it out for your use!
-Currently in development as a twitter bot, but may be adapted to be a website instead.
-We'll see :)
+Randomly generates a D&D/TTRPG villain and spits it out for your use!

 ## Generator Parts
 ### Structure